hayleyross/jira-example-dashboard-item/README.md

 You're going to need to change the word "example" in a lot of places.

-I'll update this in more detail once I've done this myself, but here's a hopefully complete list (some of these may depend on each other, TBD):
+I'll update this in more detail once I've done this myself, but here's a hopefully complete list:

 * Name of the folder
 * Name of the module in IntelliJ (should match the folder, but won't update when you rename the folder)